cypress-io/cypress/docs/source/faq/questions/general-questions.md

 # {% fa fa-angle-right %} Is there code coverage?

 There is nothing currently built into Cypress to do this.
 Adding code coverage around end to end tests is much harder than unit and its possible it may not be feasible to do in a generic way.
-You can read in more detail about code coverage [here](https://github.com/cypress-io/cypress/issues/346).
+You can read in more detail about code coverage {% issue 346 'here' %}.

 <!-- # What kind of tests do I write in Cypress? -->